 Skullcandy Crusher EVO: Review

-In 2019, I wrote a review of the Skullcandy Crusher ANC and found its unique method of adjusting bass to be really impressive.
+In 2019, I reviewed the Skullcandy Crusher ANC and found its unique method of adjusting bass impressive.
 On the downside, it had an initial price tag of Rs.
 27,999 and had middling ANC performance.
 The Crusher Evo, a new product from Skullcandy, features the same sensory bass customization as its predecessor but at a more wallet-friendly price of Rs.
 13,999.
-What are your thoughts on these headphones, specifically their bass response?
+What are your thoughts on these headphones, precisely their bass response?

 Read our analysis to find out!